 As a Residents’ Council Executive, Madison was nominated by her peers to take on the responsibility of advocating for their interests, decision making on their behalf, and planning social programming.
 In this role, Madison worked alongside Residence Life Management Staff to provide input on important department policy updates and other key decisions.
 In these conversations, Madison demonstrated her capacity for putting community development first.

 As a Residence Don, Madison excelled in each facet of her role.
-She learned and practiced skills in the areas of higher education, teamwork, communication, event assistance, marketing, mental health awareness, and pro-social behavior.
+She learned and practiced skills in the areas of higher education, teamwork, communication, event assistance, marketing, mental health awareness, and pro-social behaviour.
 She aided in creating a positive community environment for students and supported them in their transition to university life.
 She demonstrated excellence in her ability to make referrals to appropriate campus resources, assess situations, ensure the health and security of residents, and follow departmental policies.

 Madison is honest, determined, adaptable, enthusiastic, and helpful.
 There is no doubt the campus community has been strengthened thanks to her involvement.